mwdossantos/kb-86/docs/week-10-finish-development-and-presentation.md

 ### Refactoring the code

 As with any coding project the end is a good place to start looking back at your code, and polish it where needed.
-A lot of times I notice that I have duplicate code, which I could have handled more efficiently.
-A couple of examples are:
+A lot of times I noticed that I have duplicate code, which I could have handled more efficiently.
+A couple of refactoring examples are:

 ```swift
 old code block